cdip-uk/cdip/README.md

 # Civic Data Identity Partnership

-This repositroy will contain a development environment and an implementation of some initial ideas around a DLT-based system for co-ordinating consent for health data reuse.
+This repository will contain a development environment and an implementation of some initial ideas around a DLT-based system for co-ordinating consent for health data reuse.